Raykarr/BAJAJ-FINSERV-ASSESSMENT/README.md

 ## Project Description

 This project was designed to fulfill the requirements specified in the data science internship assessment at Bajaj Finserv.
 It includes various tasks and challenges that showcase analytical and programming skills relevant to the field of data science.

-## Contact

-For any inquiries or further information, please feel free to contact me at [your_email@example.com].